Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

-where $\sigma_k$ are the errors associated to each observable and we have considered them Gaussianly distributed.

-Here, instead of taking the real data values (which could be unknown) it is possible to recreate the data with a fiducial model.
-The errors associated to the mock data can be taken as the expected experimental errors, and then be possible to calculate the above expression. \\
+where $\sigma_k$ are the errors associated with each observable, and we have considered they are Gaussianly distributed.
+Here, instead of taking the real data values (which could be unknown), it is possible to recreate the data with a fiducial model.
+The errors associated with the mock data can be taken as the expected experimental errors, and then it is possible to calculate the above expression.

-To complement the subject, there is also the \textbf{Figure of Merit} used by the Dark Energy Task Force (DETF) \cite{detf} which is defined as the reciprocal of the area in the plane enclosing the $95\%$ confidence limit of two parameters.
+To complement the subject, there is also the \textbf{{Figure of Merit}} used by the Dark Energy Task Force (DETF) \cite{detf}, which is defined as the reciprocal of the area in the plane enclosing the $95\%$ confidence limit of two parameters.
 The larger the figure of merit the greater accuracy one has measuring said parameters.
-As an example let us take a look at Figure \ref{chains_lcdm} and right panel of Figure \ref{LCDM}, the area of the error ellipse with only Hubble Data (HD) is clearly bigger than the error ellipse using HD plus several data sets.
-Then, for this case the figure of merit would be bigger than with only HD data since its area is smaller, making it more accurate for measuring the parameters $\Omega_m$ and $h$.
-The DETF figure of merit can also be used to see how different experiments break degeneracies.
-It can also be used to predict accuracy in future experiments (experimental design).
+The figure of merit can also be used to see how different experiments break degeneracies, and to predict accuracy in future experiments (experimental design).